layumi/reler-lab.github.io-2/_posts/2019-06-11-epic-winning.md

 ---
-title: Congratulation to Xiaohan, Yu, Linchao on their winning in Epic-Kitchen 2019.
+title: Congratulation to Xiaohan, Yu, Linchao on their winning in Epic-Kitchen, CVPR 2019.
 categories: blog
 ---